nurako/Cnvrtr/README.md

 To run the project application locally perform the following steps:
   - Clone this repository
   - `Cd Cnvrtr` to go into the project root
+  - Run the `npm install` command in a terminal
   - Run the `npm start` command in a terminal